Gravitational waves from seesaw assisted collapsing domain walls: Domain walls and GW

 For two generations of RHNs, the field dependent masses are

 where we assume $y_2=2y_1 = 2y$ with degenerate bare masses $M_1=M_2$.
 For these choices of masses, the $c_1=\frac{1}{2}yM_1v_\phi$.
 The total bias term at finite temperature can be expressed as

 For the parameter space of our interest, we find $\Delta V_{\rm cw}$ to dominate the bias term at $T=T_{\rm ann}$.
-When the tension force $ p_T = \sigma / L$ (where $\sigma \sim \sqrt{\lambda} v^3_{\phi}$ is the wall tension and $L \sim (\sqrt{\lambda} v_\phi)^{-1}$ is the wall size) becomes comparable to the pressure difference $p_V = V_{\rm bias}$ \cite{Bai:2023cqj}, then the walls annihilate \footnote{This is true in the absence of friction effects between the domain walls and the thermal plasma \cite{Nakayama:2016gxi, Galtsov:2017udh, Blasi:2022ayo}.
-For scalar field having tiny couplings with the bath particles, such friction effects can be ignored \cite{Babichev:2021uvl}.}.
+When the tension force $ p_T = \sigma / L$ (where $\sigma \sim \sqrt{\lambda} v^3_{\phi}$ is the wall tension and $L \sim (\sqrt{\lambda} v_\phi)^{-1}$ is the wall size) becomes comparable to the pressure difference $p_V = V_{\rm bias}$ \cite{Bai:2023cqj}, then the walls annihilate.
+This is true in the absence of friction effects between the domain walls and the thermal plasma \cite{Nakayama:2016gxi, Galtsov:2017udh, Blasi:2022ayo}.
+For scalar field having tiny couplings with the bath particles, such friction effects can be ignored \cite{Babichev:2021uvl}.
+We keep $\lambda=0.1$ in our numerical analysis.
 The annihilation temperature of domain walls in our model can be found as \begin{widetext}

 \end{widetext} where $C_{\rm ann}\simeq 2$ is a dimensionless constant, $g_*$ is the relativistic degrees of freedom and $\mathcal{A}\simeq 0.8$ is the area parameter \cite{Hiramatsu:2013qaa}.
 If the bias term is absent or very small, domain walls will dominate the energy density of the Universe at a temperature given by \cite{Saikawa:2017hiv}